Recent Blog Articles

 First line of defense against sinusitis: Nasal irrigation

 One of the simplest, cheapest, and most effective ways to prevent and treat sinus problems is nasal irrigation.
 Using a homemade solution, you can often relieve sinusitis symptoms, reduce reliance on nasal sprays and antibiotics, and improve your quality of life.
 At least once a day, follow these steps:

 Sinusitis is classified by how long it lasts.
 "Acute" sinusitis lasts a month or less; "subacute" sinusitis, a month to three months; and "chronic" sinusitis for longer than that (sometimes for years).
 If several acute attacks occur within a year, it's called "recurrent."
 Treatment begins with simple remedies, such as nasal irrigation (see the box above) and, if necessary, progresses to more advanced strategies, such as prescription drug therapy or surgery.

-Most people with acute sinusitis get better without treatment, although you can ease the symptoms and reduce the likelihood of needing stronger medicine if you keep your nasal passages clear with a few low-tech preventive techniques (see "Preventing sinusitis").
+Most people with acute sinusitis get better without antibiotics, although you can ease the symptoms and reduce the likelihood of needing stronger medicine if you keep your nasal passages clear with a few low-tech preventive techniques (see "Preventing sinusitis").
 It's hard to predict who will develop chronic sinusitis but knowing more about the two main types can help you decide how to treat your symptoms and when to see a clinician.
 Here are the basics:

 Acute sinusitis.
 Acute sinusitis usually starts with a cold.
 Viruses, not bacteria, cause colds, so it's useless to treat them with antibiotics.
 But when a cold turns into sinusitis, it means that blocked nasal passages have set off a secondary infection caused by bacteria and you may eventually need an antibiotic.
 Rarely, especially in people with weakened immune systems, a fungal infection is the cause.